arangodb/interactive_tutorials/README.md

 ## Learn
 There are a few sections for getting started with Interactive Tutorials:
-* [Machine Learning](#machine-learning): Links to the various ArangoDB machine learning projects and learning content.
+* [Machine Learning](#machine-learning): Links to the various ArangoDB machine-learning projects and learning content.
 * [ArangoDB](#arangodb): The interactive tutorials maintained in this repo that cover all aspects of ArangoDB.
 * [Community Notebooks](#community-notebooks): Amazing submissions from the community!
 * [Workshop Repositories](#workshop-repositories): Links to the repositories associated with ArangoDB workshops.